 Angelic Pretty

+Though these two dresses are from completely different styles and brands, they both use a full-colour printing technique in which the design is applied to the fabric only on the outside.
+They both also utilise other finishing techniques in addition to the printed ground.
 The Angelic Pretty design uses a film cut finish, which is a heat foiling technique which creates areas in which the polyester fabric is slightly shinier, due to a layer of heated film applied to the surface after printing.
-It results in a shimmery, sparkly look.
+It results in a shimmery, sparkly look. |

 Embroidery, appliqué, screen printing, and foiling are all other common finishing techniques that you see in lolita fashion.
 These techniques are sometimes applied to the already sewn garment rather than to the raw fabric, however.
 The final result depends heavily on the placement of the treatment, so adding these elements to the fabric surface before construction can cause complications.